 6.37 Type-breaking reinterpretation of data [AMV]

-The vulnerabilities as described in ISO/IEC 24772-1:2024 6.37 are not applicable to Python because assignments are made to objects and the object always holds the type – not the variable.
+The vulnerabilities as described in ISO/IEC 24772-1:2024 6.37 are not applicable to Python because assignments are made to objects and the object always holds the type, not the variable.
 Therefore, if multiple labels reference the same object, they all see the same type and there is no way to have more than one type for any given object.

 6.38 Deep vs. shallow copying [YAN]